 Don’t have a team partner?
 We will help you find the right partner with our TEAM match program!
-Just fill out any of one our forms and we’ll help you get started immediately.

 The information below provides insight into how working as a Company Driver may meet your expected lifestyle, work into your long-term career plans, and provide the working environment you seek.

 Company Drivers are employed by specific companies that maintain its own fleet of trucks.
 Company Drivers are can be separated into 2 categories: (1) drivers working for trucking carriers that exist for the sole purpose of transporting freight of others, or (2) drivers working for companies that carry its own freight to support its own company’s product or service.
 Company drivers are in high demand, particular among large carriers.

 What are some personal characteristics helpful for Company Drivers?

 Aside from the personal characteristics needed to be a good truck driver, a Company Driver can be representing a company with thousands of workers in the US and internationally.
 Therefore, it is helpful for a Company Driver to keep a happy, helpful demeanor both to the general public and customers.
 Likewise, reliability, honesty, integrity, and self-motivation is necessary since you won’t have anyone looking over your shoulder or directing your every move.
 No one will tell you when to get out of bed in the morning or when to take a break or stop driving for the day (except the NMCSA, of course!).

 For additional information about Company Drivers, including what is a Company Driver, pathways to securing a driving job, financial investment requirements, personal characteristics, average salaries and compensation structures of Company Drivers, visit Truck Driving Job Resources.